distributed-lab/bp-pp/README.md

 ## Abstract

-Present Rust library contains the implementation of Bulletproofs++ weight norm linear argument protocol, arithmetic circuit protocol and reciprocal range proof protocol.
-Also, contains the uint64 range proof protocol as a primary use-case for reciprocal range proofs.
+Present Rust library contains the implementation of Bulletproofs++ over [secp256k1 curve](https://docs.rs/k256/latest/k256/) that includes: weight norm linear argument protocol, arithmetic circuit protocol and reciprocal range proofs.
+Also, contains the `u64` range proof protocol as a primary use-case for reciprocal range proofs.

-Implemented protocol has 2G points advantage over existing BP and BP+ protocols on proving of one 64-bit value and this advantage will increase for more values per proof.
+Implemented solution has 2G points advantage over existing BP and BP+ protocols on proving of one 64-bit value and this advantage will increase for more values per proof.

 | Protocol | G  | F |